Broker Dealer Compliance Solutions

 Contact Vigilant for More Information

-Vigilant will help your firm develop and implement a strong compliance program that assures your culture is one that respects the law.
+Vigilant will help your firm develop and implement a strong broker-dealer compliance program that assures your culture is one that respects the law.
 Our consultants are located in New York, Philadelphia, Boston, Dallas and Washington, D.C.
-Vigilant is well positioned to help your business create and sustain an effective compliance policy. bring a broad range of compliance experience to every client we serve.
+Vigilant is well positioned to help your business create and sustain an effective compliance policy.
+Our experienced professionals bring a broad range of compliance experience to every client we serve.
 Whether you need a comprehensive overhaul, basic training and exam preparation, forensic services or filing preparation, Vigilant is prepared to serve your needs.